Polylux

 Sections

 Another way of expressing where we are in a presentation is working with sections.
-Usually, this is a topic that a theme will/should handle so this page is addressed more towards theme authors.

 module: